AI Agents Are Replacing Categories of SaaS. Subscription Stacks Are Worth Reviewing.

 You do not need to rip out your entire SaaS stack overnight.
 Start with a focused audit:

-• Build a proof of concept.
-A single agent skill with the right integrations can often replicate 80% of what the SaaS does within a week.
+Build a proof of concept.
+A single agent skill with the right integrations can often replicate a meaningful portion of what the SaaS does, often within weeks rather than months.
 Test it alongside the existing tool.

 The Model Context Protocol now has 97 million monthly SDK downloads and support from every major AI provider.
 The Agentic AI Foundation under the Linux Foundation is standardizing how agents discover and use tools.
 The infrastructure is mature, the integration ecosystem is deep, and the cost curve is dropping every quarter.

 Businesses that audit their SaaS stack now and replace the right subscriptions with custom agent workflows will operate lighter, faster, and cheaper than competitors who wait for the next vendor to sell them the same workflow in a new wrapper.
-As an Anthropic Claude Partner, webvise builds these agent workflows for businesses ready to stop paying the legacy tax.
+As an Anthropic Claude Partner, webvise builds these agent workflows for businesses ready to review whether each line item still earns its keep.
 Talk to us about which of your subscriptions should be an agent.

 Webvise practices are aligned with ISO 27001 and ISO 42001 standards.